 This entire process is automated to allow the Tax Office to check as many data sources as they can as quickly as possible.
 As this system is used progressively more each year, it will be refined to allow the ATO to check everything they can with less and less slipping through the cracks.

 When the ATO determines that they want to investigate a matter further it may trigger an audit, which can evolve into a serious process.
-See our article What to do if you are audited for further information.

 By Gareth Livingston, Accru Melbourne